melodyhway/Analysis-of-Nonprofit-Donations/README.md

 <img width="2104" height="640" alt="Top Corporate Donors" src="https://github.com/user-attachments/assets/53f8a95d-a39e-404c-a54d-93afac5222be" />

-This data could help identify our largest donors by constituency.
-Because Foundations, Individuals, and Corporate Donors make up a large majority of our donations, it is important to go through the extra effort in demonstrating appreciation for their donations.
+In identifying our top 10 donors by donation type, it is important to go the extra step in thanking these donors for their contributions.

 ## Overall Donation Allocation